Western Sydney Wanderers FC: Foundations

 The catalyst for the formation of the Western Sydney Wanderers was FFA revoking Gold Coast United's A-League licence on 29 February 2012.
 After a series of running battles between FFA and Clive Palmer – owner of Gold Coast United, over topics such as crowd control, stadium attendance capacities and breaches of A-League regulations.
 The loss of Gold Coast United brought the league down to nine clubs, one fewer than what FFA needed for their upcoming television rights negotiations.

 On 4 April 2012, then FFA CEO Ben Buckley announced the creation of "New Sydney Club" based in the city's west to play in the A-League.
 The new club would be set up to compete in the 2012–13 season, though despite several attempts by FFA to find a backer to own and run the club no individual owner or consortium of owners decided to take on the new Sydney club.
 With the October deadline approaching, FFA decided to push through the club by taking on the ownership role themselves.
 This was helped by securing $4 million from the Australian Government in a grant for the creation and ongoing costs of the club.

-As notable Australian soccer players Scott Chipperfield, Tim Cahill and Lucas Neill expressed their support for the Western Sydney-based club, so did the local soccer community, with FFA holding supporter forums in Mount Pritchard, Parramatta, Rooty Hill, Penrith, Castle Hill, Campbelltown and Bankstown, where community members discussed such topics as the club's values and culture, playing style, home ground, and proposed names and colours.
+As notable Australian soccer players Scott Chipperfield, Tim Cahill, Adpol and Lucas Neill expressed their support for the Western Sydney-based club, so did the local soccer community, with FFA holding supporter forums in Mount Pritchard, Parramatta, Rooty Hill, Penrith, Castle Hill, Campbelltown and Bankstown, where community members discussed such topics as the club's values and culture, playing style, home ground, and proposed names and colours.
 Following the community forums, FFA launched an online survey to decide on various options for the new club.
 It covered similar aspects of culture, location, team colour and playing style.
 A final survey was later launched with a specific focus on the club's colours and name.
 Options for team colours were black and red, black and white, and red, white and black.
 Options for the team name were Athletic, Wanderers, Wolves, Strikers and Rangers.